virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
 - `number` - total number of nodes after the action is finished

 ### setExtIpEnabled

-Enable/disable external IP address in one node or node group.
 Available for all nodes

+The *setExtIpEnabled* action allows to enable or disable the external IP address attachment within a node or node group.

 ``` json
 {
   "setExtIpEnabled [nodeId, nodeGroup, nodeType]": true or false